 Federal Galley: Just north of downtown is the Federal Galley, a new food hall with a mix four restaurant concepts and a bar with both indoor and outdoor seating.
 200 Children’s Way, right across from the Children’s Museum of Pittsburgh and the National Aviary.

 Stop in at Crazy Mocha Coffee Company which has multiple locations in town.
 The one at 2 E. North Ave. is convenient to the Andy Warhol Museum and the Mattress Factory.

 For wonderful views of the city, take the restored cable cars of the Duquesne Incline to Mount Washington.
 It is a National Historic Landmark and has been used by commuters since 1877.
 There is an observation deck and exhibitions at the top.
-If you want to have dinner at the top of Mount Washington to enjoy the views while dining, make sure to make a reservation at Bella Vista Ristorante Italiano.
-It is a few doors over from the Incline Station.
-1197 West Carson St. Local friends also like and recommend Altius Elevated Cuisine, on Mount Washington at 1230 Grandview Ave.
+If you want to have dinner at the top of Mount, local friends like and recommend Altius Elevated Cuisine on Mount Washington at 1230 Grandview Ave.

 To the east of downtown is the the hip Strip District that is lined with many converted warehouses.
 Once the old market district, it has a vibrant mix of old-style grocers, gourmet food shops, street stands selling produce, stores selling sports gear from the local teams, plus upbeat bars, classic Italian eateries and sandwich places.
 Make sure to visit:

 Maggie’s Farm Rum: This is a local rum distillery that is the producer of Pennsylvania’s first craft rum.
 All products are distilled from scratch in copper pot stills in the historic Strip District.
 They have received numerous awards including those from the American Craft Spirits Assoc. and the American Distiller’s Institute.
 3212A Smallman St.